tlwilliams895/lchs/src/appendices/turtles/turtle-properties.rst

    Default turtle shape.

 The ``turtle`` module contains methods that change the properties of either the turtle object or the screen object.
-The table below lists the common methods used to change the look of what gets drawn.
+The table below lists some common methods for changing the look of what gets drawn.
 Clicking on any of the keywords leads to a more detailed description.

 .. list-table:: Common Turtle Methods
    :header-rows: 1